amit2024/hello-world/README.md

 # hello-world
 Starting a test of how to use Github repository
-This is Amit taking his frst shot at this Github and tryng to figure out how it works
+This is Amit taking his frst shot at this Github and tryng to figure out how it works.
+MAKING FIRST CHANGES HERE